nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/catalog.md

 - 🛠️ Customize your deployment

 {{< link-card
- title="Minecraft Demo Repository"
- description="github.com/oakestra/minecraft-client-server-example"
- href="https://github.com/oakestra/minecraft-client-server-example"
- target="_blank"
+ title="Self-hosted Minecraft Demo"
+ description="See GitHub repository for installation details." href="https://github.com/oakestra/minecraft-client-server-example" target="_blank"
 >}}

-## Object Detection Pipeline
+## III.
+Augmented Reality (AR)
 ![Object Detection Preview](ar-demo.gif)

-You can try out this AR Pipeline composed of three services:
+You can try out our custom distributed AR application, which is composed of three microservices.

-**Preprocessing**: The preprocessing microservice collects the frames and adapts them for the model.
+**1. Preprocessing**: The preprocessing microservice collects the frames and adapts them for the model.

-**Object Detection**: This service detects the bounding boxes inside the image.
+**2. Object Detection**: This service detects the bounding boxes inside the image.
 If Object Recognition is up and running, it forwards the frames there.
 Otherwise, it sends the bounding boxes back to the client.

-**Object Recognitions**: This service receives the frames from object detection.
+**3. Object Recognition**: This service receives the frames from object detection.
 For each bounding box of type "Person" it detects the face features and sends them back to the client.

 {{< inline-svg src="svgs/app-catalog/pipeline-light.svg" class="svg-inline-custom svg-lightmode" width="600px" height="250px" >}}
 {{< inline-svg src="svgs/app-catalog/pipeline-dark.svg" class="svg-inline-custom svg-darkmode" width="600px" height="250px">}}

 {{< link-card
- title="AR Pipeline Repository"
- description="github.com/oakestra/app-ar-pipeline"
- href="https://github.com/oakestra/app-ar-pipeline/tree/main"
- target="_blank"
+ title="Augmented Reality Pipeline Setup" description="See GitHub repository for installation details." href="https://github.com/oakestra/app-ar-pipeline/tree/main" target="_blank"
 >}}

+{{< callout context="note" title="Note" icon="outline/info-circle" >}}
+Read our research on how Augmented Reality and video analytics applications can be accelerated using Oakestra here.
+{{< /callout >}}

 ## Unikraft Web Server